yoember/yoember.github.io/index.md

 Well Done!
 You have your first Ember.js application. :)

-From version 2.6, we have to generate our `application.hbs`, the main template page, manually.
-In the previous versions we had it automatically.
+The following lines are not relevant if you use the latest Ember CLI, from Ember version 2.11, you will find an `application.hbs` in your `template` folder immediately, however between version 2.6 and 2.10, we had to generate our `application.hbs`, the main template page, manually.
+In the previous versions we had it automatically also.

+(You need to do this only if you build Ember app with Ember CLI v2.6 - 2.10.)

 Open your terminal, stop the server with `Ctrl+C` and run the following command: